 For nests that will permit long watches from a car, we may organize some daylong nest watches.
-We will want to structure these, so talk to Val or Zig or me about this.
+We will want to structure these, so talk to Eric, Val, or me about this.
 We would like to do six of these on nests from each treatment group over the course of the summer.
 (It's going to be lots of fun!)

 e.
-Fledging day minus one (DAY 11)(procedure still to be decided for 95, these instructions from 94)
+Fledging day minus one (DAY 11)

 On the afternoon of day 11, go to the nest and attempt to count the young.
 If you are in doubt about the age of the young, please be conservative and go on what you think is day 10.
 Do not touch the young.
-If it is a nest where you simply cannot see (way back in the roots of a treefall, but sometimes a flashlight helps), then simply note whether the nest is active and state in the nest log that there was no way to be certain of the number of nestlings without risking early fledging.
+If it is a nest where you simply cannot see (way back in the roots of a treefall, but sometimes a flashlight helps), then simply note whether the nest is active (e.g., parent with food chipping at you) and state in the nest log that there was no way to be certain of the number of nestlings without risking early fledging.